 Wax tarts are one popular way to freshen up your indoor living space.
-And, it is so easy to learn how to make scented beeswax and soy tarts.
-You have a wide range of fragrances and colors to use for this simple craft project.
+And, it is so easy to learn how to make scented beeswax – soy tarts– anyone can be successful.
+With a wide range of fragrances and colors to use, it is easy to find something that pleases everyone.
 Scented wax tarts are a great way to enjoy the fragrance of a candle without the danger of a burning wick.
 Make your own soy wax tarts – it is so easy to learn how and lots of fun.

 Now commonly called, wax melts, the term “tarts” originated with the candle making industry.
 Candle makers were looking for a way to use left-over bits of candle wax.

 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.